Do you need physical activity at an older age?

 What are the tips to keep in mind while doing guided exercises for the elderly?

 Here are some tips to know before you embark on your journey to health:

-- Workout for beginners should be started with proper guidance to avoid injuries.
+- Workouts for beginners should be started with proper guidance to avoid injuries.

-- Exercise for elderly should not be done without consulting your doctor.
+- Exercise for the elderly should not be done without consulting your doctor.

-- Choose proper gear to enjoy a safe routine of exercise for elderly.
+- Choose proper gear to enjoy a safe routine of exercise for the elderly.